MicrosoftDocs/learn/learn-pr/azure/intro-to-java-azure/includes/4-java-technologies.md

 It's necessary to distinguish between the different types of Java application before choosing the matching cloud solution.

 You can distinguish your type of application specification wise.
-The most famous ones are:
+The most famous ones are the following.

 ## Spring Framework and the Spring Ecosystem